gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 squares regression line is a horizontal line with height $\bar{y}$, and the line produces the same fitted values for all $x$ values.
-You can also think about this as when there is no relationship between $x$ and $y$, the best prediction of $y$ is the mean of the y-values and it doesn't change based on the values of $x$.
+You can also think about this as when there is no relationship between $x$ and $y$, the best prediction of $y$ is the mean of the $y$-values and it doesn't change based on the values of $x$.
 It is less obvious in these equations, but they also imply that **the regression line ALWAYS goes through the point**
 $\boldsymbol{(\bar{x},\bar{y}).}$ It provides a sort of anchor point